claresudbery/clare-wiki-ably/pages/think/agile-princ/remote-working-tools-and-tips.md

     — “we've enjoyed realtimeboard because it's rather more free-form, easier to do things like scribble circles around groups of stickies and similar.”
+    - Pricing (in Oct 2023):
+      - free plan gives unlimited board members but no private access and no timers or voting, and only 3 editable boards
+      - basic plan gives private access and timers and voting
+      - the quoted figures are a bit confusing - they are all quoted as per month, even though the cheaper price is actually an annual fee, which they don't show in comparison tables, maybe because it's a bit eye watering.
+So to find out what you'll actually have to pay upfront, multiply the cheaper figure by 12.

   - [Google Jamboard](https://jamboard.google.com/u/0/) - like a quicker / lower-friction version of Miro (also fewer features)